Curiosities About São Bento - Your news and entertainment website

 São Bento, one of the most famous saints in Brazil and was canonized in 1830.

 São Bento was born on August 20, 1227, in a village in the interior of São Paulo.
 He was a simple and poor young man, but he had a deep devotion to the Catholic Church.
-In 1249, São Bento crossed the Tietê River to meet Pope Innocent IV and ask for help in defending the faithful against heretics.
+In 1249, Saint Benedict crossed the Tietê River to meet Pope Innocent IV and ask for help in defending the faithful against heretics.
 Despite resistance from predatory monks and repression from the imperial government, Saint Benedict prevailed and evangelized much of South America until his death in 1261.

-Saint Benedict Medal
+Medal of Saint Benedict

-Facts about Sao Bento
+Curiosities about São Bento

 3. The bishops of Braga and Portalegre were responsible for his beatification.

-4. São Bento is considered the protector of animals, due to legends about him that circulate in the region.
+4. São Bento is considered the protector of animals, due to the legends about him that circulate in the region.